keanecjy/PeerPrep/backend/match/README.md

 ## Running the app

 * Server is exposed on localhost port 8084 by default
+* Swagger API is available at `/match/api` endpoint
 ```bash
 # development
 $ yarn run start